saqibj/WordPress-Job-Application-Evaluation-System/docs/MANUAL.md

 ### C. Evaluation Workflow (Interviewer)
 1. **Access Dashboard**:
    - Log in and visit the page with `[cjm_dashboard]`
+   - Or access via *Job Applications → Evaluations* in admin area

 2. **Evaluate Candidates**:
    - Click *Evaluate* next to an assigned candidate